KILTprotocol/demo-mobile-wallet/README.md

 ## About
 _The sporran (/ˈspɒrən/; Scottish Gaelic for "purse"), a traditional part of Scottish Highland dress, is a pouch that performs the same function as pockets on the pocketless kilt.
 Made of leather or fur, the sporran serves as a **wallet** for any other necessary personal items._ ([Source](https://en.wikipedia.org/wiki/Sporran))

 **Sporran** is the demo mobile wallet for a KILT Claimer.
-A claimer can use Sporran to create claims, request attestations, add contacts and transfer KILT Tokens.
+A claimer can use Sporran to:
+* Create an idenity and store it encrypted on the device;
+* Create claims;
+* Request attestations;
+* Add contacts by scanning their address as a QRCode;
+* Transfer KILT Tokens.

 <p align="center">
 <img width="300" src="https://user-images.githubusercontent.com/9762897/71015282-9d837000-20f3-11ea-88a8-16c39a74f10a.jpg">